University Hospitals of Leicester (UHL) information

 Chemotherapy and other drug therapies

 UHL and other information about chemotherapy, hormone therapy, biological therapy (including immunotherapy) and other drug therapies.
 Please note that not all therapies are suitable for all types of cancer.

 UHL and other information about radiotherapy treatment.
-This includes the leaflet "Having radiotherapy for breast cancer".
 Please note that radiotherapy is not suitable for all types of cancer.

 Eating, appetite or taste

 Local and other information that you may find useful if you have eating problems as a result of your cancer or its treatment.

 For a list of cancer support groups in the local area please click the heading above.

 If you would like more information, including details of how to contact a nurse specialist, please contact the Cancer Information Centre.
 Alternatively, click on the heading above for details of other organisations that may be able to help you.

 To find out if there is any information about cancer, cancer treatments and living with cancer available in your preferred language, please click on the heading above, or contact the Cancer Information Centre.